clawoflight/clawoflight.github.io/pages/me.md

 I am currently studying Computer Science in Innsbruck.
 I am a believing Christian (as you can probably tell from my blog), avid reader (loving John Piper and Tolkien) and used to be a gamer.
 Now, I spend most of my time with God or programming / Linux related stuff and reading.

-Currently running Debian GNU/Linux (testing/Stretch) on my desktop and Arch Linux on my laptop.
+Currently running Arch Linux on my Laptop and Debian Stable/Ubuntu LTS on my servers.